-Beginning in January 2011, the Company has held a minority equity investment in Dome Corporation ("Dome"), the Company's Japanese licensee.
-The Company invested \(\frac{\pmathbf{\frac{4}}}{1,140.0}\) million, or \(\frac{\pmathbf{\frac{5}}}{5.5}\) million, in exchange for 19.5% common stock ownership in Dome.
-As of December 31, 2012 and 2011, the carrying value of the Company's investment was \(\frac{\pmathbf{\frac{5}}}{14.6}\) million and \(\frac{\pmathbf{\frac{5}}}{14.4}\) million, respectively, and was included in other long term assets on the consolidated balance sheet.
+The Company holds a minority investment in Dome Corporation ("Dome"), the Company's Japanese licensee.
+The Company invested ¥1,140.0 million, or \$15.5 million, in exchange for 19.5% common stock ownership in Dome.
+As of December 31, 2013 and 2012, the carrying value of the Company's investment was \$15.2 million and \$14.6 million, respectively, and was included in other long term assets on the consolidated balance sheet.
 The investment is subject to foreign currency translation rate fluctuations as it is held by the Company's European subsidiary.

 The Company accounts for its investment in Dome under the cost method given that it does not have the ability to exercise significant influence.
-Additionally, the Company concluded that no event or change in circumstances occurred during the year ended December 31, 2012 that may have a significant adverse effect on the fair value of the investment.
+Additionally, the Company concluded that no event or change in circumstances occurred during the year ended December 31, 2013 that may have a significant adverse effect on the fair value of the investment.